PRX/Infrastructure/stacks/README.md

 ## Elasticsearch Service-linked Role

 - Before an Elasticsearch domain can be created via CloudFormation, the service-linked role for Elasticsearch must be created elsewhere.
 The easiest way I've found to do this is create a ES domain via Console.
 You can delete it before it even finishes launching, and the role will continue to exist.
+This needs to be done once for each region.

 # Tear Down